-I was born in Zurich, Switzerland in 1967, the year when German television changed from black & white to colour.
+I was born in 1967, the significant year when German television changed from black & white to colour.
 At that time my father was a cameraman, my mother an assistant director, both working for national Swiss television hence the influence of telemedia was omnipresent.

 My first encounter with electronic video gaming was in the late 70's when my father once returned from a reportage in Taiwan and brought back a home version of Pong.
 It was a truly satisfying moment to gain control over the pixels and I remember well the endless game sessions I had with my cousin.
 Later a VIC20 and shortly after that a C-64 was my pride and joy.
 I joined a local C-64 computer club and suddenly had access to all these great games.
 I never really played a game through especially not the tough ones.
 I was more fascinated about the technology behind it, wanted to find out how they did it.
 I started with Basic and later changed to 6502 Assembler.
 I played around with Sprites and the SID-Chip, but by then I guess I did more reverse engineering rather then serious development.
 When the 16-Bit era arrived, the people in the C-64 computer club split up into an Atari ST and a Commodore Amiga community - Me going for the 4096 colours.
 I think I was one of the first of my circle of friends that owned an Amiga 1000 (terribly expensive by then).

 In Switzerland and especially in Germany the scene of Amiga enthusiasts grew day by day.
 So-called "Copy Parties" were held in a regular fashion - a meeting-point for gamers and developers (and sometimes even publishers) to show off each others talents.
 New connections and friendships were established quite easily this way.
 The parties were also an important distribution channel for coder groups to spread their latest Demos and Intros.